qmohitsingh/cpsc_8710_api_scavenger_hunt/README.md

 ### Reflection:
-The REST Countries API is a gem for developers looking for simplicity and efficiency.
-Without the need for an API key, it offers hassle-free access to a wealth of information about countries around the world.
-The API returns data in a clean, easy-to-parse format, which is perfect for educational apps, travel guides, or any platform that benefits from cultural and geographical awareness.
-Its simplicity in fetching country-specific data like population, languages, and area makes it highly accessible for developers of all skill levels.
+*Ease of Use:* The Currency Converter API is accessible, requiring a simple API key for usage.
+The documentation is clear, and the API endpoints are designed to be self-explanatory.
+For example, converting USD to EUR is as easy as sending a GET request to the /convert endpoint with q=USD_EUR as a query parameter.

+*Capabilities:* The API supports conversion between multiple currencies and provides real-time conversion rates.
+A practical example would be converting 100 USD to EUR, which the API processes quickly and returns the current equivalent in EUR based on the latest exchange rates.

+*Potential Applications:* The immediate application of this API is for financial services and currency exchange platforms that require real-time data to provide users with accurate conversion rates.
+It's also beneficial for international e-commerce sites that need to display prices in a local currency or for travelers using a budgeting app to keep track of their expenses in different currencies during international trips.

 ### Task 3: Map Services
 ### Google Maps Integration